lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

           labels: ['complex-pr']
 ```

+!!! note

+    You can edit later the `.cm/gitstream.cm` and add your own checks and automations.

 #### `.github/workflows/gitstream.yml`

 This file is used by gitStream to trigger the automation in GitHub, you should not edit it.
 Editing